ml5js/ml5-next-gen/CONTRIBUTING.md

 npx prettier --write path/to/file
 ```

-For more options with the command line, refer to the [Prettier Documentation](https://prettier.io/docs/en/cli.html)
+For more options with the command line, please refer to the [Prettier Documentation](https://prettier.io/docs/en/cli.html)

 ## Building the Library

-To build the ml5 library for production, run the following commands
+To build the ml5 library for production and publishing, run the following commands:

 ```
 yarn